 - Dead battery jump

 If you get into an accident, make sure you know in advance what to do—and what not to do—to protect yourself.
-One final step is to get a quote from California Casualty to see if the NEA Auto & Home Insurance Program will fit your needs.
+One final step is to get a quote from the NEA Auto & Home Insurance Program and see if it will fit your needs.